thelfer/tfel/docs/web/glossary.md

 This entry describes the first Lamé's coefficient of an isotropic material.

-* alternative names: FirstLameCoefficient
 * units:
   *SI: Pa
 * type: scalar

 # The `FissionDensity` entry

-This entry describes la densité de fission.
+This entry describes the fission density.

-* alternative names: FissionDensity
 * units:
   *SI: m^{-3}
 * type: scalar

 # The `GaseousSwelling` entry

-This entry describes un gonflement imposé dû à des produits de fission gazeux.
+This entry describes swelling du to gazeous fission products.

-* alternative names: GaseousSwelling
 * units:
 no units specified
 * type: scalar

-## Notes

-L'utilisation de ce nom pour imposer un gonflement n'est pas obligatoire

 # The `GrainSize` entry

-This entry describes la taille de grain.
+This entry describes the grain size.

-* alternative names: GrainSize
 * units:
   *SI: m
 * type: scalar